-Line 4a.
-Enter the code for the status of the multiemployer plan for the plan year, as certified by the plan actuary, using one of the following codes:
+Line 4b.
+Enter the code for the status of the multiemployer plan for the plan year, as certified by the plan actuary, (or as elected by the plan sponsor in accordance with Code section 432(b)(4)(A) and ERISA section 305(b)(4)(A)) using one of the following codes:

 Code Plan Status

-E Endangered Status
+Ε Endangered Status

 S Seriously Endangered Status

 С Critical Status

+D Critical and Declining Status

 N Not in Endangered or Critical Status

-If the plan is certified to be in endangered status, seriously endangered status, or critical status, attach a copy of the actuarial certification of such status to this Schedule MB.
-Also attach an illustration showing the details providing support for the actuarial certification of status and label the illustration "Schedule MB, line 4a - Illustration Supporting Actuarial Certification of Status."
-For example, if a plan is certified to be in critical status based on Code section 432(b)(2)(B), show the funded percentage (if applicable) and the projection of the funding standard account to the year where the accumulated funding deficiency occurs.
+If the plan is certified to be in endangered status, seriously endangered status, critical status, or critical and declining status, attach a copy of the actuarial certification of such status to this Schedule MB.
+Also attach an illustration showing the details (including year-by-year cash flow projections demonstrating the solvency of the plan over the relevant period if the plan is certified as being in critical and declining status) providing support for the actuarial certification of status and label the illustration "Schedule MB, line 4b - Illustration Supporting Actuarial Certification of Status."
+For example, if a plan is certified as being in critical status based on Code section 432(b)(2)(B), show the funded percentage (if applicable) and the projection of the funding standard account for the year in which the accumulated funding deficiency occurs.
+All supporting documentation should include descriptions of the assumptions used.